How We Answered “Should I Have Another Baby?”

 5 – More kids is way better.
 Still prejudicial.
 Having several older siblings does so much for the development of the younger kids.
 We have a culture and the older kids help perpetuate it.
 When I tell the kids to do something, it feels way different from when another kid tells them to do it.
 The little people might obey my instructions, but they absorb sibling instructions.
 When I say “Let’s put on your shoes so we can go,” it’s seen as a request for obedience.
 When an older sibling says, “Let’s put on your shoes so we can go,” it’s seen as an opportunity for an adventure.

 Plus, the older kid gets double experience tying shoes!
 The herd is easier to move than the individuals, so when it’s time to move, we grab a couple big kids and the rest naturally move with the group.
 It’s subconscious obedience.
 When there’s just a couple kids and we say, “It’s time to go,” there’s more of an opportunity to fight the instruction.

 6 – More kids is way better.
 This one is just a fact.
 Especially for controlling parents like me, having more kids than I can micro-manage is really good for them.
 They have so much more freedom to explore and succeed and fail on their own than if I were there to help them make all the best, most efficient decisions all the time.
 They get to screw up and get away with it.

 Of course, there are degrees of appropriate intervention here.
 For some parents, this might be a really negative thing, but I’m sure if I had fewer kids I would have to fight the urge to sterilize their lives to an unhealthy degree.
-But we’ll see…check back in with me when they’re experimenting with drugs and have a their first baby at 15 and see if I’ve changed my mind on this one.

 Now the Cons List: